dawnscribbler/dawnscribbler.github.io/stations.md

 V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how thy Jesus, after three hours' Agony on the Cross, consumed at length with anguish, abandons Himself to the weight of His body, bows His head, and dies.
+Consider how thy Jesus, after three hours' of Agony on the Cross, consumed at length with anguish, abandons Himself to the weight of His body, bows His head, and dies.

 O my dying Jesus, I kiss devoutly the Cross on which Thou didst die for love of me.
 I have merited by my sins to die a miserable death; but Thy death is my hope.
 Ah, by the merits of Thy death, give me grace to die, embracing Thy feet, and burning with love for Thee.
 I commit my soul into Thy hands.